AnandChowdhary/readme/README.md

 ## License

-This text is shared under a Creative Commons Attribution-ShareAlike 4.0 International license ([CC BY-SA 4.0](./LICENSE)).
+This text is shared under a Creative Commons Attribution 4.0 International license ([CC BY 4.0](./LICENSE)).